MarianaGranados-09/Algos-in-python/README.md

 # Algos-in-python
-Following the book 'Dive Into Algorithms' using python.
+Following the book 'Dive Into Algorithms' and 'Grokking Algorithms' using python.